This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Offer people with isolated systolic hypertension (systolic blood pressure 160mmHg or higher) the same treatment as people with both raised systolic and diastolic blood pressure.

-Patients with essential hypertension, aim for a target blood pressure:
+Patients with primary hypertension, aim for a target blood pressure:

 For people identified as having a 'white-coat effect', consider ABPM or HBPM as an adjunct to clinic blood pressure measurements.
 In this group of patients, aim for a target average blood pressure of: